Commerce - National Moderator's Report

 92028: Demonstrate understanding of an organisation’s financial decision-making

 The Conditions of Assessment for this standard limit assessor involvement to checking students’ progress on gathering evidence.
-To enable greater depth of evidence in their financial tools and decision descriptions, students are expected to undertake their own research by investigating two potential options to address the need, opportunity, or issue (NOI), and their costs.
+To enable a depth of evidence in their financial tools and decision descriptions, students should research and consider two viable options to determine how each could address the need, opportunity, or issue (NOI).
 Assessors should refrain from providing all such detail in the assessment activity.

-MOE guidance also states that students’ evidence needs to be individually identifiable and should represent the students’ own work.
-While students may work together in a group to discuss suitable options (NOI), they must present their work individually to show they have met all the requirements of the standard.
+MoE guidance also states that students’ evidence needs to be individually identifiable and should represent the students’ own work.
+While students may work together in a group to discuss suitable options to address the NOI, they must present their work individually to show they have met all the requirements of the standard.

-For all levels of achievement, EN2 requires the organisation’s pūtake (reason for being) to be discussed when introducing the NOI and then referenced in explaining why a particular decision was made.
-Values may shape or inform pūtake but differ from the organisation’s reason for being.
+For all levels of achievement, EN2 requires the organisation’s pūtake (reason for being) to be discussed when introducing the NOI and referenced in explaining why a particular decision was made.
+Values may shape or inform pūtake, but differ from the organisation’s reason for being.
+The organisation’s website often gives insight into its reason for being or purpose in a mission or vision statement, however students should use the word ‘pūtake’.

-Excellence requires an analysis of how stakeholders’ perspectives were considered in making the decision.
+Excellence requires an analysis of how stakeholder perspectives were considered in making the decision.
 Students also need to explain how the organisation could respond to the potential consequences identified (for Merit).
-Responses could be mitigations to negative consequences, or actions to take advantage of positive consequences.
+Responses could be mitigations to negative consequences or actions to take advantage of positive consequences.

 Pūtake

-When designing the assessment activity, the assessor should consider how students will be able to link a financial decision to the organisation’s pūtake.
+When designing the assessment activity, the assessor should consider how students will be able to link their financial decision to the organisation’s pūtake.

 Financial tool

-Assessors should guide students to select one or more financial tool/s that will enable valid comparisons of financial and non-financial data for each of the options under consideration.
+Assessors should guide students to select one or more financial tool/s that will enable valid comparisons of data for each of the options under consideration.
 Some ineffective use of financial tools was observed in moderation.

-While students may refer to their order of preference for the options, a ranking process that applies a weighting system, e.g. +5 or -3 (as formerly used for Economics AS90987), is beyond the scope of the standard and is not a financial tool.
+While students may refer to their order of preference for the options, a ranking process that applies a subjective weighting system, e.g. +5 or -3, is beyond the scope of the standard.

-Financial data from the tool/s (at a minimum the total cost of the selected option) needs to be used in the description of the financial decision.
+Data from the financial tool/s (including the total cost of the selected option) needs to be used in the description of the financial decision.

 Merit criteria

-A common issue in moderation was confusion between perspectives and consequences.
+A common issue seen in moderation was confusion between perspectives and consequences.

 Excellence criteria